National Single Parents Day

-As we continued to do our research for this holiday, we’ve come across some facts about single-parent households that we’d like to share.
-We’ve listed some of the most important ones below.
-Most of the following statistics indicate just a small fraction of the challenges faced by single mothers and fathers all over the U.S and the world.
+As we continued our research for this holiday, we came across some facts about single-parent households that we’d like to share.
+Below are some of the most important ones.
+These statistics indicate just a small fraction of the challenges faced by single mothers and fathers in the U.S. and around the world.

-• Approximately 25% of the children in the U.S are raised in single-parent households.
+• Approximately 25% of children in the U.S. are raised in single-parent households.

-• Approximately 30% of babies born in the U.S were born to single mothers in 2000.
+• In 2000, approximately 30% of babies born in the U.S. were born to single mothers.

 • A third of all single-parent households live in poverty.

-• Single-parent households headed by a man account for 2.3% of all U.S households.
+• Single-parent households headed by men account for 2.3% of all U.S. households.

 • The average age of a single parent is approximately 39 years old.